 The Firm believes that the transition to a more sustainable economy is closely linked to the transition to a more equitable society.
-Equity, diversity and inclusion ("E,D&I") are critical to the Firm's own organisation, to the success of the companies in which it invests, and in creating opportunity in the communities in which it operates.
+Ensuring an inclusive culture is critical to the Firm's own organisation, to the success of the companies in which it invests, and in creating opportunity in the communities in which it operates.
 The Firm and Impax is committed to using the tools it has as investors to address discrimination and inequity.